jmesnil/jmesnil.net/weblog/2014-10-16-raphael-mesnil.md

 - baby
 ---

-Our first child, Rapha&euml;l Mesnil, was born on September, 28^th at 52cm and 3.230kg.
+Our first child, Rapha&euml;l Mesnil, is born on September, 28^th at 52cm and 3.230kg.

 Marion and the baby are fine and we enjoy every moment with him.